 What is a home care visit?

-A home care visit is when a professional carer comes to your home for a few hours a day, to provide support with day to day tasks.
+A home care visit is when a professional carer comes to your home, often for between 30minutes to a few hours a day, to provide support with day to day tasks.
 This can range from personal care such as washing and dressing, to more practical task such as cooking meals or getting you moving.
 Its often referred to as hourly care, or domiciliary care too.

-It’s ideal for people who find some daily tasks difficult, but who aren’t ready for full-time care.
+It’s ideal for people who need a long-term care solution or are finding daily tasks difficult, but aren’t ready for full-time care.

 Sometimes you may need in-home support from a healthcare professional.
 Registered nurses can also do home visits to help with things like changing wound dressings, administering medication, and changing catheters.